jmackey-astro/pion-docs/README.md

 The `website/` directory is approximately a clone of the wordpress site at [www.pion.ie](https://www.pion.ie/)

-The `docs/` directory is where the Sphinx documentation is hosted.
+The `docs/` directory is where the Sphinx documentation is hosted, which can be manually synced with [https://www.pion.ie/docs/](https://www.pion.ie/docs/).
+Only Jonathan Mackey can update the online version of the PION docs at [https://www.pion.ie/docs/](https://www.pion.ie/docs/) via the DIAS webpage updating interface.
+This repo is for keeping a master copy of the documentation.

 From the `docs/` directory you can generate and view html in `build/html/` by running the command: